pyconca/2019-cfp/README.md

     `postgres+psycopg2://localhost/yakbak`, assuming a database name of
     `yakbak`.

-    For local development with SQLite, you may use `sqlite://yakbak.sqlite3`, which will create a file named `yakbak.sqlite3` in the repository root.

     We recommend that you use PostgreSQL 10 or newer.
 You will also need to install the PostgreSQL driver for python with `pip install psycopg2`.